MarwanSiSi/MarwanSiSi/README.md

 <h1 align="center">Hi 👋, I'm Marwan</h1>
 <h3 align="center">Full-Stack Web Developer | React.js | TypeScript | Node.js | Tailwind CSS | MongoDB</h3>

-- 🔭 I’m currently working on business-bussiness interface (B2B), as well as an admin interface, to be used internally for a company called Fox Transport, which specialize in providing transport services for customers and other business corporations.
-[Fox Portal](https://github.com/MartinzzSam/Fox_Portal_B2B.git).
+- 🔭 I’m currently working on an admin interface for a hotel, it's everything you need as a hotel front desk agent.
+The website includes checking-in/checking-out guests, keeping track of bookings along with their details, keeping track of booking settings, as well as adding/editing/and deleting rooms in the hotel.

 - 🌱 I’m currently learning **React.js**